 Decoration

-property allows for more advanced customization, like gradients, borders, and rounded corners.
-Note: If you use decoration
+The decoration property allows for more advanced customization, like gradients, borders, and rounded corners.
+Note: If you use decoration, you cannot set the color property directly; include it in the BoxDecoration.

 Alignment